obonaventure/cnp3/book/network/bgp.rst

  - :term:`iBGP` session or `internal BGP session`.
 Such a BGP session is established between two routers belonging to the same domain.
 These two routers do not need to be directly connected.

-In practice, each BGP router inside a domain maintains an `iBGP session` with each other BGP router in the domain [#frr]_.
+In practice, each BGP router inside a domain maintains an `iBGP session` with every other BGP router in the domain [#frr]_.
 This creates a full-mesh of `iBGP sessions` among all BGP routers of the domain. `iBGP sessions`, like `eBGP sessions` run over TCP connections.
 Note that in contrast with `eBGP sessions` that are established between directly connected routers, `iBGP sessions` are often established between routers that are not directly connected.

 An important point to note about `iBGP sessions` is that a BGP router only advertises a route over an `iBGP session` provided that :

  - the router uses this route to forward packets, and
  - the route was learned over one of the router's `eBGP sessions`

-A BGP router does not advertise over an `iBGP session` a route that it has learned over another `iBGP session`.
+A BGP router does not advertise a route that it has learned over an `iBGP session` over another `iBGP session`.
 Note that a router can, of course, advertise over an `eBGP session` a route that it has learned over an `iBGP session`.
 This difference between the behaviour of a BGP router over `iBGP` and `eBGP` session is due to the utilisation of a full-mesh of `iBGP sessions`.
 Consider a network containing three BGP routers : `A`, `B` and `C` interconnected via a full-mesh of iBGP sessions.
 If router `A` learns a route towards prefix `p` from router `B`, router `A` does not need to advertise the received route to router `C` since router `C` also learns the same route over the `C-B` `iBGP session`.

-To understand the utilisation of an `iBGP session`, let us consider in the network shown below what happens when router `R1` sends `U(194.100.0.0/23,195.100.0.1,AS10)`.
-This BGP message is processed by `R2` that advertises it over its `iBGP session` with `R4`.
+To understand the utilisation of an `iBGP session`, let us consider what happens when router `R1` sends `U(194.100.0.0/23,195.100.0.1,AS10)` in the network shown below.
+This BGP message is processed by `R2` which advertises it over its `iBGP session` with `R4`.
 The `BGP Update` sent by `R2` contains the same nexthop and the same AS-Path as in the `BGP Update` received by `R2`. `R4` then sends `U(194.100.0.0/23,195.100.0.5,AS20:AS10)` to `R3`.
 Note that the BGP nexthop and the AS-Path are only updated [#fnexthopself]_ when a BGP route is advertised over an `eBGP session`.

 .. figure:: png/network-fig-138-c.png
    :align: center